phbodias/Sing-Me-a-Song/README.md

   npx prisma migrate dev
 ```

-To run integration tests
+To run integration tests (in a back-end terminal)

 ```bash
   npm run test:integration
 ```

-To run unit tests
+To run unit tests (in a back-end terminal)

 ```bash
   npm run test:unit
 ```

-To run E2E tests:
+To run E2E tests: (in a front-end terminal)

 In the back-end directory and start the server